 Linken's Sphere can be one sometimes.
 Some abilities, such as line stuns (Jakiro's Ice Path for instance) will be blocked if targeted on the unit but work if they're targeted on the ground in a way that still hits them.
 This is a matter of no small annoyance, for both stunners and Linken's holders.

 "Stop Having Fun" Guys: This is one of the worst games for this, practically being a Wretched Hive.
-Alleviated somewhat by the report system, which more often than not puts the worst offenders in a "Low Priority Queue" pool or gives them communication bans.
-LPQ matches them solely with other members of the pool, all rude and unpleasant in their own way, and you have to play five matches in it to get out.
+Alleviated somewhat by the report system, which attempts to put the worst offenders in a "Low Priority Queue" pool or gives them communication bans.
+LPQ matches them solely with other members of the pool - ideally rude/unpleasant players, but also some of who've had bad teams get mad at them irrationally, or who had internet issues that weren't their fault - and you have to play five matches in it to get out.
 Communication bans ban them from using text or voice chat for a day or two.

 Patch 6.79.
 The changes to buybacks, the day and night cycle, courier, and certain changes to heroes did not rub well with more than a few fans.
 That mostly went away when the patch actually dropped, but more than a few people still wonder why Night Vision has to be near universally crap.